Protein calorie malnutrition (PCM) in children

 • Unable to finish average-size meals

-What are the causes of Pediatric Protein-Calorie Malnutrition (PCM)?
+What are the causes of protein calorie malnutrition (PCM) in children?

 • Abuse or neglect